 Whether they're positive or negative, don't let your customer's Posts and Tweets to your brand go unanswered!
 Contact

-our team of creative and talented Social Media Marketing
+our team of Social Media Marketing

 Molly Frederick – Assistant Manager, SEO and Social Media

 I graduated from the University of Wisconsin Oshkosh with a bachelor's degree in journalism with an emphasis in public relations.
 I've been a part of the E-Power Marketing team since 2011, focusing on Organic Search, Social Media, Content Strategy and Branding.
-I have earned certifications though SEO College and Google Analytics.
+I have earned certifications through SEO College and Google Analytics.
 I enjoy researching the Online Marketing industry and keeping up with the frequent changes to help clients achieve online success!
 Follow me on Google+